supermellowcats/supermellowcats.github.io/about/index.md

 My undergraduate education includes a surprising add-on Master's.
 I hold a **BE in Engineering** and an **MSc in Physics** from BITS Pilani, Goa Campus in India.
 I also hold from BITS a Minor Certificate in Philosophy, Economics and Politics.

 My research interests are in the intersection of AI and society - including political polarization, bias in news media, and the structure of knowledge bases.
-As a social scientist, I'm also deeply interested in theories of knowledge, learning, and cognition.
+As a social scientist, I'm also deeply interested in theories of individual and shared knowledge, learning, and cognition.

 ### Talk about ideas, events, people (in no particular order)